Ritesh-kumar-jena/Nykaa/nykaa_ForntEnd/README.md

 # 🛒 Nykaa – Frontend

-A responsive Nykaa clone frontend built with **React** and **Chakra UI**, featuring dynamic product categories, search with suggestions, dark mode, wishlist, payment with order placement, and user authentication UI.
+A responsive E-Commerce Platform for Beauty & Skincare (Inspired by Nykaa) frontend built with **React** and **Chakra UI**, featuring dynamic product categories, search with suggestions, dark mode, wishlist, payment with order placement, and user authentication UI.
 It also has a static HTML/CSS/JS version demonstrating the responsive design and interactive components.

 ---